quotidian-ennui/gh-my/README.md

   -q : omit the table headers
   -a : use 'author' instead of 'involves'
   -v : everything involving your user (e.g. where you're a CODEOWNER)

+Failure generation uses 'date' so any gnu date string is valid -d : the date string (default is "14 days ago")

 Listing notifications can also mark them as read
   -n : the ID to mark as read (-n 7235590448)